SimonShamusRiley/powerutilities/README.md

 <!-- badges: end -->

-This package provides some tools for power analysis when using what [Piepho et. al (2022)](http://www.doi.org/10.1017/S0021859622000466) called the "plug-in approach" to power analysis, as described in chapter *Precision, Power, Sample Size and Planning* in [Generalized Linear Mixed Models: Modern Concepts, Methods and Applications](https://www.taylorfrancis.com/chapters/mono/10.1201/9780429092060-24/precision-power-sample-size-planning-walter-stroup-marina-ptukhina-julie-garai?context=ubx&refId=7081f25c-0d97-41eb-b09c-a81ef861e2ef).
+This package provides some tools for power analysis when using what [Piepho et. al (2022)](http://www.doi.org/10.1017/S0021859622000466) called the "plug-in approach" to power analysis, as described in the chapter *Precision, Power, Sample Size and Planning* in [Generalized Linear Mixed Models: Modern Concepts, Methods and Applications](https://www.taylorfrancis.com/chapters/mono/10.1201/9780429092060-24/precision-power-sample-size-planning-walter-stroup-marina-ptukhina-julie-garai?context=ubx&refId=7081f25c-0d97-41eb-b09c-a81ef861e2ef).

-The basic idea is to encode information about sample size and expected treatments means (and differences) for the proposed experiment in a fake data set, to then specify a model encoding information about the design of the proposed experiment, and finally to "fit" the model with plug-in values for the random effects and dispersion parameters (based on pilot studies, previously published research or estimated guesswork).
-The result is that the mixed modelling software does all the requisite work of calculating standard errors upon which power can be derived.
+The basic idea is to encode information about sample size and expected treatment means (and differences) for the proposed experiment in a fake data set, to then specify a model encoding information about the design of the proposed experiment, and finally to "fit" the model while specifying (rather than estimating) the values for the random effects and dispersion parameters (based on pilot studies, previously published research or estimated guesswork).
+The result is that the mixed modelling software does all the requisite work of calculating standard errors upon which confidence intervals and statistical power can be derived.
 By manipulating the fake data set, model, or variance parameter values, it becomes possible to explore how differences in sample size, effect size, experimental design, or random effects will impact power.

-The vignettes provided with the package serve a number of aims:
+Importantly, the package also provides a number of vignettes (still under development), which serve to:

-- To provide a fuller, more detailed description of this approach to power analysis
+- Provide a fuller, more detailed description of this approach to power analysis

 - Present a variety of practical examples demonstrating the various ways this